YAcodingroom/YAcodingroom/README.md

 - 👋 Hi, I’m @YAcodingroom
 - 👀 I’m interested in front-end web development
-- 🌱 I’m currently learning Web-Development, C#, Python, SQL
+- 🌱 I’m currently learning Web-Development
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->